7. Fertilization

 where:

-is the total area of the crop in the region (ha).
+is the total area of crop c in the region (ha).

-is the application rate of mineral N fertilisers for the crop (kg N ha–1).
+is the application rate of mineral N fertilisers for crop c (kg N ha–1).

-is the sum of the amount of all types of mineral N fertiliser applied in the region (kg N).
+is the sum of the amount of all mineral N fertilisers applied in the region (kg N).